Uberspace/dino/doc/setup_pip.rst

 Configuration
 ^^^^^^^^^^^^^

-Create ``/etc/dino.cfg`` with the following content, adapt as needed.
+Create a file called ``/etc/dino.cfg`` with the following content.
+It provides a bare-bones configuration for django, which should be extended.
+Please go through the :doc:`list of config options <config>` and set the appropriate values.

 .. code-block:: ini